joommf/oommf-extension-dmi-cnv/README.md

 ## Support

-If you require support on installation or usage of this OOMMF extension, you are welcome to raise an issue in our [joommf/help](https://github.com/joommf/help) repository.
+If you require support on installation or usage of this OOMMF extension as well as if you want to report a problem, you are welcome to raise an issue in our [joommf/help](https://github.com/joommf/help) repository.

 ## How to cite

 If you use this OOMMF extension in your research, please cite it as:

+## License

+This extension is licensed under the BSD 3-Clause "New" or "Revised" License.
+For details, please refer to the [LICENSE](LICENSE) file.

 ## Acknowledgements